trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

   - Fully qualified name of the Java class to use for obtaining AWS credentials.
     Can be used to supply a custom credentials provider.
   -
-* - `hive.metastore.glue.use-web-identity-token-credentials-provider`
-  - If you are running Trino on Amazon EKS, and authenticate using a Kubernetes service account, you can set this property to `true`.
-Setting to `true` forces Trino to not try using different credential providers from the default credential provider chain, and instead directly use credentials from the service account.
-  - `false`
 * - `hive.metastore.glue.aws-access-key`
   - AWS access key to use to connect to the Glue Catalog.
 If specified along with `hive.metastore.glue.aws-secret-key`, this parameter takes precedence